 Finally, We needed to start and enable them to start at boot time with the below commands:

-systemctl start dropbox
+systemctl daemon-reload systemctl start dropbox systemctl enable dropbox

 Congratulation’s!
 You have successfully installed Dropbox.
 Thanks for using this tutorial for installing Dropbox on CentOS 7 system.
 For additional help or useful information, we recommend you to check the official Dropbox web site.